alicemaestri13/Stranger_Mini/README.md

 ```

-NOTE: compared to the full model, this time, validation set will containt approx. 100 comments, due to the smaller volume of data.
+NOTE: compared to the full model, this validation set will containt approx. 100 comments, due to the smaller volume of data.

 This will create a file named `validation_set_to_label.csv` in the `validation/` folder.